RamiMustaklem/portfolio-2023/content/projects/gmao.md

 The backend is an ES6+ JavaScript API using Express.js, Mongo DB and RabbitMQ for event based messaging, JWT for authentication and authorization.

-The frontend is built with Angular 7, using TypeScript, Bootstrap 4, Angular Material components, forms and lazy loading modules.
+The frontend is built with Angular, using TypeScript, Bootstrap 4, Angular Material components, forms and lazy loading modules.